mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 preparation for it.

-Ithklur love of trinkets, ornamentation, art and pets (domesticated or otherwise) are behaviours which the Ithklur have exhibited since pre- contact times.
+Ithklur love of trinkets, ornamentation, art and pets (domesticated or otherwise) are behaviours which the Ithklur have exhibited since pre-contact times.
 Those of the Guardian path decorate their weapons and armor intricately; carving, painting and encrusting them with various trinkets.
 Their military garb often lacks what humans would consider appropriate camouflage.
 The Ithklur rely more upon their senses of